 • Description: After this time (of inactivity) the service thread is considered as damaged and automatically restarted.
-Default: 120 seconds mailbox.polling.threads.mail.log.enabled mailbox.polling.threads.number
+Default: 120 seconds mailbox.polling.threads.number

 • Description: Default transaction timeout for e-mail fetching transactions.
 Should be correlated with number of messages fetched at once.
 Default: 60 seconds queue.polling.threads.number